 Aging in place with dementia — how long it's possible and what it takes

 Dementia is a different animal than other aging in place situations.
-The same house that your parent lived in for forty years can become a source of confusion and danger.
+The same house your parent lived in for forty years can become a source of confusion and danger.
 The place they know best can start to feel unfamiliar.
 And the person you've been helping gradually transforms into someone you sometimes don't recognize.
 Aging in place with dementia is possible, sometimes for years, but it requires a level of intensity and planning that most families don't anticipate.

-There's a temptation to think that staying in the familiar home will help with dementia, that the familiar surroundings will keep your parent grounded.
+There's a temptation to think that staying in the familiar home will help with dementia, that the surroundings will keep your parent grounded.
 Sometimes that's true.
 Sometimes the home is a comfort, a place where muscle memory still works, where your parent can find the kitchen even as they forget other things.
-Sometimes.
 But sometimes the familiar home becomes terrifying because things change and your parent's brain can't make sense of it.
 A new caregiver is a stranger.
 A corner of the house is suddenly dangerous.
 The family photos that should be comforting become a confusing jumble of faces.

 Each stage of dementia creates different challenges for aging in place.
 Early stage dementia might be manageable with your parent still living independently, maybe with some support.
 Middle stage dementia is when the need for supervision intensifies dramatically.
 Late stage dementia might be possible at home, but it requires essentially round-the-clock care.